boegel/easybuild-wiki/Compiler-toolchains.md

 ### Create an environment module for the toolchain

 You need to build a environment module for the toolchain you will be using.
-When instructed to use a particular toolchain, EasyBuild will try and load the corresponding environemnt module to make the compiler and libraries available for use.
+When instructed to use a particular toolchain, EasyBuild will try and load the corresponding environment module to make the compiler and libraries available for use.

 First, you'll need to make sure that all of the constituent elements of the toolchain are supported by EasyBuild, i.e. that you can build and install them, and generate an environment module that can be loaded.